-Norma Domey, Vice-President, National Executive of the Professional Institute of the Public Service of Canada was the focus of our discussions.
+Norma Domey, Vice-President, National Executive of the Professional Institute of the Public Service of Canada

 Vice-President Norma Domey is the first Black woman elected and recently re-elected to the Executive of the Professional Institute of the Public Service of Canada in its over 100 year history.
 As such VP Domey is representing over 70,000 public servants across Canada.